Offene Gesellschaft OG (General Partnership)

 The partners are subject to mandatory insurance under the Social Insurance Law for Commerce and Trade (Gewerbliches Sozialversicherungsgesetz GSVG), unless they are covered by the small business ruling.

 Should the activity carried out by the Offene Gesellschaft OG be subject to the Trade Code (Gewerbeordnung), a managing director must be appointed for trade licencing purposes.
 This may be a partner with unlimited liability who is in possession of the required trade licence, or an employee who is subject to mandatory insurance, who is employed for at least 50% of the standard weekly working hours.

 Accounting / Financial statements

 The allocation of profits and the right of withdrawal is governed by the Articles of Association.
-If nothing is agreed, profits are shared in equal parts.
+If there is no other agreement, profits are shared in equal parts.

-The reasons for termination include: a resolution adopted by the partners, contractual reasons of dissolution, the institution of bankruptcy proceedings in respect of the company’s assets, the institution of bankruptcy proceedings in respect of the private assets of a partner, the death of a partner, timely termination by a partner, action for dissolution of the company filed by a partner, termination by a private creditor of a partner.
+The reasons for termination include; a resolution adopted by the partners, contractual reasons of dissolution, the commencement of bankruptcy proceedings concerning the company’s assets, commencement of bankruptcy proceedings concerning the private assets of a partner, the death of a partner, timely termination by a partner, action for dissolution of the company filed by a partner, termination by a partner's private creditor.